Rate Limit Rules

 Subsequent events would be blocked.

-Earlier, it was mentioned that the optimal Time Frame for a Rate Limit Rule might be quite long.
-Multi-tier Rate Limits are the reason for this; the Time Frame must be long enough to accommodate all of the previous tiers.
+Earlier, it was mentioned that the optimal Time frame for a Rate Limit Rule might be quite long.
+Multi-tier Rate Limits are the reason for this; the Time frame must be long enough to accommodate all of the previous tiers.

-When its Time Frame expires, a rate limit will reset, and its internal counter will be set to zero.
+When its Time frame expires, a rate limit will reset, and its internal counter will be set to zero.

-This means that a Rate Limit Rule cannot, on its own, fully defeat persistent attackers.
+This means that the rate limiting described above cannot, on its own, fully defeat persistent attackers.

 Example: Access to a login form is rate-limited to four requests per minute.
 An attacker tries to brute-force the login, and sends 60 requests per minute.
 The Rate Limit Rule allows the first four requests, but then blocks the next 56 requests.
 However, after the minute has passed, the rate limit resets.
 The attacker is allowed another four attempts before being temporarily blocked again.
 This cycle can continue for as long as the attacker wishes.
 In effect, the rate limit is not preventing the attack; it is merely slowing it from 60 attempts per minute down to four attempts per minute.

-This allows admins to define granular Rate Limit Rules with short time frames and maintain precise control of various situations, while still being able to block persistent violators for much longer periods of time.
+Both allow admins to define granular Rate Limit Rules with short time frames and maintain precise control of various situations, while still being able to block persistent violators for much longer periods of time.